rancher/tf-rancher-up/recipes/README.md

 # Recipes

-Choose a recipe for deployment from here.
+Choose a recipe for deployment.

 ## To deploy upstream cluster with Rancher